SovereignCloudStack/central-api/README.md

 Crossplane even extends the Kubernetes API with "Composite Resource Definitions" (XRD) to make Kubernetes the base for platform engineering within organizations.

-Secondly, it provides a API machinery to bring any cloud resource into Kubernetes using backend-specific "providers" (roughly comparable with Terraform providers).
+Secondly, it provides an API machinery to bring any cloud resource into Kubernetes using backend-specific "providers" (roughly comparable with Terraform providers).
 As such, Crossplane with its provider ecosystem actually already did most of the heavy lifting for providing e.g. OpenStack resources inside of Kubernetes.